Salt Rock State Campground

 Salt Rock State Campground is a public recreation area that preserves 1 mi of wooded riverfront along the Shetucket River in the town of Sprague, Connecticut.
 In 2001, the state purchased the 149 acre campground for US$750,000 from Dwight and Jean Lathrop, whose "sensitive stewardship" of the property as its previous owners was recognized in the press.
-The state park offers RV and tent camping sites, swimming pools, and river fishing.
-The state curtailed camping services in 2016, reinstating them in 2018.
+The state park offers RV and tent camping sites and river fishing.